MarkoBursic/SMITH-meter-Wireshark-dissector/README.md

 In the filter window enter: SMITH
 All traffic will be filtered out, except the communication with meters will be shown.

-SMITH.Addr == n  ... only communication with meter with address n will be shown
+SMITH.Addr==n  ... only communication with meter with address n will be shown
+SMITH.start==Query ... only queries from master will be shown
+SMITH.start==Resp ....only responses from meters will e shown

 List of supported commands: